FireChickenProductivity/tic-tac-toe-game/README.md

 Commands:
 * **Register an account:** Upon successfully connecting to the server, you must register an account.
 To do this, type 'register' followed by your chosen username and password into the terminal, seperated by spaces.
 Accounts are stored in a database and persist across server restarts.
 * **Login to an account:** After you have created an account, you will need to login.
 Type 'login' followed by your registered username and password into the terminal, seperated by spaces.
+You can only log in once per session.
+You cannot log in while you are still logged in through another session.
 * **Create a game:** To create a new game, type 'create' into the terminal followed by the username of your opponent.
 You can join a game using the joint command below.
 This command must be used to create a new game with a player after your previous game with that player ended.
 * **Join a game:** To join a game, type 'join' followed by the user name of the other player.
 A game creator must join their game to make moves in it using the username of the other player.
 If you try to join a game that does not exist, the server creates it.
 If you are currently in a game, you quit it and join the other game.
 * **Make a move:** To make a move, choose a space on the board and find it's corresponding coordinate.
 The rows are designated by 'a', 'b', or 'c'.
 The columns are '1', '2', or '3'.
 An example coordinate would be 'b3'.
 Type 'move' followed by the chosen coordinate into the terminal to make your move.
 You can only make a move on empty spaces.